-The 2014 survey sample included several types of aircraft that were sampled at a rate of 1.0.
-Because of the FAA's interest in better understanding the operation of these aircraft, all such aircraft listed in the Registry were included in the survey sample to ensure a sufficient number of responses to support analysis and provide more precise estimates of fleet size and aircraft activity.
+The 2016 survey sample includes several types of aircraft that are sampled at a rate of 1.0.
+Because of the FAA's interest in better understanding the operation of these aircraft, all such aircraft listed in the Registry are included in the survey sample to ensure a sufficient number of responses to support analysis and provide more precise estimates of fleet size and aircraft activity.
 These include:

-- 100 percent sample of turbine aircraft (turboprops and turbojets) - 100 percent sample of rotorcraft - 100 percent sample of special light-sport aircraft - 100 percent sample of aircraft operating on-demand Part 135 - 100 percent sample of aircraft registered in Alaska - 100 percent sample of aircraft manufactured within the past five years (since 2010 inclusive).
+- 100 percent sample of turbine aircraft (turboprops and turbojets) - 100 percent sample of rotorcraft - 100 percent sample of special light-sport aircraft - 100 percent sample of aircraft operating on-demand Part 135 - 100 percent sample of aircraft registered in Alaska - 100 percent sample of aircraft manufactured within the past five years (since 2012 inclusive).

-Altogether the aircraft sampled at 100 percent contributed 55,184 observations to the 2014 survey sample.
+Aircraft sampled at 100 percent account for 57,051 observations in the 2016 survey sample.